 An aortic aneurysm is different from an aortic dissection.
 Aortic dissection can occur in the same place many aneurysms occur.
 In aortic dissection, a tear occurs in the wall of the aorta.
 This causes bleeding into and along the aortic wall and, in some cases, completely outside the aorta (rupture).

-Aortic dissection is a life-threatening emergency.
-It's important to treat an aortic aneurysm before dissection occurs.
-If dissection occurs, people can still be treated with surgery and treatments, but they will have a higher risk of complications.
+An acute aortic dissection is a potential life-threatening emergency, depending on where in the aorta it occurs.
+It's important to treat an aortic aneurysm to try to prevent dissection.
+If dissection occurs, people can still be treated with surgery, but they will have a higher risk of complications.